resis10ce/password/README.md

 # password
-finds your password if it is based in your name
+finds your password if it is based on your name

 ---------------How I got This idea----------------